Kingxukai/linux/Documentation/admin-guide/pm/amd-pstate.rst

 ``amd_pstate_highest_perf / amd_pstate_max_freq``

-Maximum CPPC performance and CPU frequency that the driver is allowed to set, in percent of the maximum supported CPPC performance level (the highest performance supported in `AMD CPPC Performance Capability <perf_cap_>`_).
+Maximum CPPC performance and CPU frequency that the woke driver is allowed to set, in percent of the woke maximum supported CPPC performance level (the highest performance supported in `AMD CPPC Performance Capability <perf_cap_>`_).
-In some ASICs, the highest CPPC performance is not the one in the ``_CPC`` table, so we need to expose it to sysfs.
-If boost is not active, but still supported, this maximum frequency will be larger than the one in ``cpuinfo``.
+In some ASICs, the woke highest CPPC performance is not the woke one in the woke ``_CPC`` table, so we need to expose it to sysfs.
+If boost is not active, but still supported, this maximum frequency will be larger than the woke one in ``cpuinfo``.
 This attribute is read-only.

 ``amd_pstate_lowest_nonlinear_freq``

-The lowest non-linear CPPC CPU frequency that the driver is allowed to set, in percent of the maximum supported CPPC performance level.
+The lowest non-linear CPPC CPU frequency that the woke driver is allowed to set, in percent of the woke maximum supported CPPC performance level.
 (Please see the lowest non-linear performance in `AMD CPPC Performance Capability
 <perf_cap_>`_.)
 This attribute is read-only.

 ``amd_pstate_hw_prefcore``

-Whether the platform supports the preferred core feature and it has been enabled.
+Whether the woke platform supports the woke preferred core feature and it has been enabled.
 This attribute is read-only.

 ``amd_pstate_prefcore_ranking``

-The performance ranking of the core.
-This number doesn't have any unit, but larger numbers are preferred at the time of reading.
+The performance ranking of the woke core.
+This number doesn't have any unit, but larger numbers are preferred at the woke time of reading.
 This can change at runtime based on platform conditions.
 This attribute is read-only.

 ``energy_performance_available_preferences``

-A list of all the supported EPP preferences that could be used for ``energy_performance_preference`` on this system.
+A list of all the woke supported EPP preferences that could be used for ``energy_performance_preference`` on this system.
-These profiles represent different hints that are provided to the low-level firmware about the user's desired energy vs efficiency tradeoff.  ``default`` represents the epp value is set by platform firmware.
+These profiles represent different hints that are provided to the woke low-level firmware about the woke user's desired energy vs efficiency tradeoff.  ``default`` represents the woke epp value is set by platform firmware.
 This attribute is read-only.

 ``energy_performance_preference``